mnm-an/Ctf-Writeups/Cybertalents/Cryptographie/Transposed/README.md

 **Initialization:**

     A permutation of numbers from 0 to 6 is created.
-    The flag is loaded from a file and padded with "." characters to ensure its length is a multiple of 14.
+    The flag is loaded from a file and padded with "." characters to ensure its length is a multiple of 14 and stored in msg variable.

 **Iterative Transformation (100 iterations):**

-    The message is repeatedly transformed through a series of steps:
+    The msg is repeatedly transformed through a series of steps:
         Shuffling of characters by moving the first character to the end, splitting the message into even and odd positions, and shuffling again.
         Reordering of characters within blocks of size 7 according to the shuffled permutation.